MaSarna/MaSarna/README.md

 - 👋 Hi, I’m @MaSarna
 - 👀 I’m interested in music, science and technology.
-- 🌱 I’m currently learning Kotlin & Android.
+- 🌱 I’m currently exploring Swift & iOS word.
-- 💞️ I’m looking to collaborate on any Kotlin and/or Android projects.
+- 💞️ I’m looking to collaborate on any Swift and/or iOS projects.
 - 📫 How to reach me: mateusz_sarna@outlook.com

 <!---